Polny BM4 (UI)

 Free morning before transfer to Irkutsk.
 Staying at a boutique hotel in a district showcasing the wooden architecture of the city.

 Guided walking tour to the main sites in the city center, including Karl Marx Street, the Church of the Transfiguration, the Epiphany Cathedral and the former Polish Cathedral.
 (B)

 Irkutsk | Train to Moscow

 Free day in Irkutsk to explore the city’s fabulous wooden architecture.
 Irkutsk is an important staging post on the Trans-Siberian Railway, the city center is reasonably easy to navigate on foot.

 Hint: Pick up supplies for the four-night train journey.

 Afternoon transfer to train station.
-Depart late afternoon.
-Spend the next few days relaxing in your comfortable cabin, enjoying the unfolding views of Siberia (B)
+Depart on train #69 a little after 4pm.
+Spend the next few days relaxing in your comfortable cabin, enjoying the unfolding views of Siberia.
+(B)

 Passing cities such as Ekaterinburg and Perm as you cross the Ural Mountains and the geographic border of Asia and Europe.

 You will notice the land become less farmed and more industrial as you leave Siberia and cross into the Ural provinces and ultimately close in on Moscow.